takiholadi/generative-kill-me-please/README.md

 # Generative Kill-Me-Please

-Generates a continuation of story in the style of `https://killpls.me`
+Generates a continuation of story in the style of `https://killpls.me`, for Russian language.

 ## How to use